5

 Your tour will start with an early morning departure from Reykjavik.
 We’ll hit the road for a scenic drive to Landmannalaugar, which takes about 3 to 4 hours, depending on the season.
 You'll catch views of the South Coast along the way before entering the Highlands.
 From the passenger's seat, you’ll see Iceland’s most active volcano, Hekla, cheerfully nicknamed "The Gateway to Hell.”

 The starting location for the Laugavegur trek is Landmannalaugar.
 We’ll hike through Vondugil Canyon and Laugahraun Lava Field, whose barren features perfectly contrast the beautifully colorful rhyolite mountains and volcanoes like Brennisteinsalda.
 If the time allows, we’ll visit the Graenagil Gorge and Bláhnjúkur Volcano.
-You’ll spend the first night at the cozy and remote Landmannalaugar Huts.

 On the fifth day, we’ll hike up to Fimmvörðuháls, the mountain pass that splits the mighty Mýrdalsjökull and Eyjafjallajökull, the infamous volcano that erupted in 2010.
 Along the way, we’ll check out the Magni and Móði volcanic craters formed by that eruption.
 Their names come from Thor’s sons, Mighty and Wrath, respectively.